 As the electronic invoice in ZUGFeRD invoice format contains both the invoice data (XML data) and the invoice image (PDF/A-3), both the data and the image can - in themselves - constitute an invoice entitling the customer to input tax deduction in accordance with Section 14 (4) UStG (German VAT Act).
 Since both the PDF and the embedded XML should be identical in terms of content, i.e. it should be nothing more than multiple copies of the same invoice (embedded in a PDF as a transport format), the recipient's verification process for an incoming invoice is decisive in determining whether the invoice image (PDF file) or the structured invoice data (XML file) is regarded as the legally binding document.

-As part of the internal control procedure chosen by the taxpayer - which in practice is largely the same as the conventional incoming invoice check - it is up to the taxpayer to decide whether to include the invoice data (XML data) or the invoice image (PDF/A-3) in the internal control procedure chosen by him.
+As part of the internal control procedure chosen by the taxpayer - which in practice largely corresponds to the conventional procedure for checking incoming invoices - it is up to the taxpayer to decide whether to include the invoice data (XML data) or the invoice image (PDF/A-3) in the internal control procedure chosen by him.
+This is particularly important if the data and image differ.

 Further details regarding this can be found in the "Comments on the VAT assessment of the data format for electronic invoices 'ZUGFeRD'" document as published by the FeRD.